bhisaac/5eFP/5eFP-SRD.md

     - 8th-level and 9th-level spells are now called Paragon and Epic spells, respectively.
 The ability to use the Cast a Spell action to cast a paragon or epic spell gains the cooldown keyword the moment you cast a paragon or epic spell.
     - Dropped spell slots in favor of mana.
 To cast a spell, you must spend its level in mana first.
 Cantrips do not require mana to cast.
     - Some game features, such as the Warlock Pact Magic feature and innate spellcasting, allow you to cast spells without spending any mana.
+- Currency, gaining experience, and leveling up have changed dramatically.
+All three are linked to the Coin (⛁), a symbol that represents wealth, experience, and reputation.
+You spend Coin on available upgrades, allowing your character to level up what they want _à la carte_.
+The level 1 game area should allow most players two to three game sessions before completion.
+Once the level 1 area is cleared, the level 2 area unlocks and the PCs level up to level 2.
 - More TBA

 ---